tckelly6397/turtleProgram/README.md

 -Building blueprints

 ## ToDo
+### Always
+-CLEAN THE CODE - Removing unecessary functions, weird variable and function names, no returns, parameters, shared code\
+-Split up the functions into more files, make variables shared between files accessible in a better manner\
+-Lower the amount of imports used\
+-Split the code into more functions

 ### Basics
 -Implement exceptions\
--Error handling
+-Error handling\
+-jsdoc

 ### Advanced
 -Furnace usage\
 -Mining\
 -Tree farming\
 -Hive AI\
--Make it easier for this server to not be local
+-Make it easier for this server to not be local\
+-Optimize pathfinding some more\

 -Multi threads(So the main thread doesn't pause on execution and allow turtles to execute fatser)\
 -On WebSocket request send an id that is expected back rather than keeping a boolean to see if the turtle is busy, allows for multiple turtles to execute at once